dr-guangtou/hsc_redbcg/log/LOG.md

     * Find a way to remove the uncertain SBP, especially for the BCGs

-    * SED Fitting results --> Should include KCorrect results.

-    * After getting the new SED fitting results, should compare with the old mass limit sample, and find the missing ones for a new dataset: `gama5`
+    * After getting the new SED fitting results, should compare with the old mass limit sample, and find the missing ones for a new dataset: `gama4`

 -----